pekrau/kth_report/README.md

 The input file is that produced by the script `merge_E.py` (step 6 above).
 (This is an improvement from 2020; no manual cut-and-paste is required now.)

+This script also creates a CSV file containing the counts.

 ## Fellows